 Choose the amount of time you’d like messages to be available before they disappear — anywhere from 30 seconds to four weeks, or a custom time of your choice.
 Again, messages will disappear for both you and your conversational partner.
 If you change your mind later, you can always change your settings from this menu, or remove disappearing messages.

 Even when your phone is locked, someone with physical access can still read the message and sender name on your lock screen.
 But we can fix that.

-iPhone users: You can find these settings under Settings > Notifications > “Show.”
+iPhone users: Click the the circular icon at the top left to open your Signal Settings > Notifications > “Show.”
 On this page, you can have Signal display sender name and message, sender name only, or no name or message.